Toddlers are mesmerizing and entranced by sounds of a pounding

 the rest of our lives it is our imaginations that allow us to

-care about.
-Our imaginations allow us to be creative, to solve
+predict the consequences of our actions.
+Our imaginations allow us to be creative, to empathize, to invent, to solve

 everyday problems, and to make the world a better more joyous